-You can also try pumping a clogged milk duct.
+You can also try pumping to relieve a plugged duct.
 Just don’t overpump, especially if you are in the first few months of breastfeeding.
-This will signal to your breasts to make more milk, and an oversupply can lead to more clogged milk ducts!
+This will signal to your breasts to make more milk, and an oversupply can lead to more plugged milk ducts!

 3. Take a hot shower and try to hand express it out.

 A warm shower is going to be your best friend.
-The heat may help to loosen the clog and just feel good on the sensitive or irritated skin.
-I was never very good at hand expression myself but using your hands to gently massage and express your breast may help to loosen and move the clog along.
+The heat may help to loosen the clog and let the milk flow.
+Plus, it will feel good on the sensitive or irritated skin.
+I was never very good at hand expression myself but using your hands to gently massage your breast may help to loosen and move the clog along.

 If you aren’t a good masseuse you can have your husband or a lactation consultant try to massage it out for you.